 - Lastly, and most remarkable – Every year in our community, we have a well-attended large holiday parade complete with floats, high school bands, fire and police department activities, musical guests and participation by other community organizations culminating in an elaborate firework display.
 Every year the family attempts to attend, but if they are able to go at all, D usually sits in the family van wearing headphones watching movies.
 This year, for the very first time, he stood near his family outside and watched every participant including observing and cheering during the firework finale!!!

 Overall, D has had an extraordinary response to the SSP.
 This progression has allowed him to participate in family events, attend social gatherings, interact with family and peers and become overall less anxious and express happiness.
-His mother tearfully expressed her gratitude for this opportunity; she is enthusiastically looking to future options for improvement including her son’s participation in an ILS Focus program.
+His mother tearfully expressed her gratitude for this opportunity; she is enthusiastically looking to future options for improvement including her son’s participation using the Unyte-iLs Focus System.